chawyifeng/race-game/README YF.md

 2. put those static file into public folder
 3. CHECK ALL URL/ENDPOINT
 4. BECAUSE MAKE EVERYTHIGN ACCESSIBLE --- SO DONT NEED RUN SERVER.JS ALREADY HAVE SOMETHING CAN WORK -- SHOULD PUT IN PUBLIC
+5. http://localhost/racing-start-timer-compare/ranking/ -- user able to direct go this page
+8. ReferenceError: db_login is not defined -- line 174

 ### YEAR 2023
 1. host the app online , (in cfmoto)